zenml-io/zenml/docs/book/cloud-guide/stack-recipes.md

 - ability to list all the available recipes conveniently before you choose to deploy any one of them.
 - checks to ensure that you have all the binaries/tools installed for running a recipe.
-- extensive logs and error messages that guide you in case any of the recipe fails or misbehaves.
+- extensive logs and error messages that guide you in case any of the recipes fails or misbehaves.
 - option to automatically import a ZenML stack, out of the components created after deploying a stack recipe.

 More features that are planned 👇: